12 Monkeys: Critical response

 Roger Ebert found 12 Monkeys depiction of the future similar to Blade Runner (1982, also scripted by David Peoples) and Brazil (1985, also directed by Terry Gilliam).
 "The film is a celebration of madness and doom, with a hero who tries to prevail against the chaos of his condition, and is inadequate", Ebert wrote.
 "This vision is a cold, dark, damp one, and even the romance between Willis and Stowe feels desperate rather than joyous.
 All of this is done very well, and the more you know about movies (especially the technical side), the more you're likely to admire it. [...]
 And as entertainment, it appeals more to the mind than to the senses."

 Janet Maslin of The New York Times stated, "This apocalyptic nightmare, a vigorous work of dark, surprise-filled science fiction, is much tougher and less fanciful than the director's films have often been. [...]
 12 Monkeys is fierce and disturbing, with a plot that skillfully resists following any familiar course.
 The film's hero fears that he's half-crazy, and for two hours Mr. Gilliam artfully keeps his audience feeling the same way."
 Desson Thomson of The Washington Post praised the art direction and set design.
 "Willis and Pitt's performances, Gilliam's atmospherics and an exhilarating momentum easily outweigh such trifling flaws in the script", Thomson wrote.
 Peter Travers from Rolling Stone magazine attributes the film's success to Gilliam's direction and Willis' performance.
 Internet reviewer James Berardinelli believed the filmmakers had an intelligent and creative motive for the time-travel subplot.
 Rather than being sent to change the past, James Cole is instead observing it to make a better future.
 Richard Corliss of Time magazine felt the film's time-travel aspect and apocalyptic depiction of a bleak future were clichés.
 "In its frantic mix of chaos, carnage and zoo animals, 12 Monkeys is Jumanji for adults", Corliss wrote.

 Accolades

 Brad Pitt was nominated for the Academy Award for Best Supporting Actor, but lost to Kevin Spacey for The Usual Suspects.
-Julie Weiss was also nominated for but lost to James Acheson for Restoration.
+Julie Weiss was also nominated for the Academy Award for Best Costume Design, but lost to James Acheson for Restoration.
 However, Pitt won the Golden Globe Award for Best Supporting Actor in a Motion Picture.
 Terry Gilliam was honored for his direction at the 46th Berlin International Film Festival.

 The film also received positive notices from the science fiction community.
 It was nominated for the Hugo Award for Best Dramatic Presentation and the Academy of Science Fiction, Fantasy and Horror Films awarded it the Saturn Award for Best Science Fiction Film at the 22nd Saturn Awards.
 Pitt and Weiss won awards at the ceremony as well; Gilliam, Bruce Willis, Madeleine Stowe, and writers David and Janet Peoples also received nominations.